dev-xo/dev-xo/stripe-stack/docs/POSTGRESQL-DEPLOYMENT.md

 > **Note**
 > If you don't have openssl installed, you can also use [1password](https://1password.com/password-generator/) to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.

-8. Create and attach a database for both your staging and production environments.
+8. Create a persistent volume for your PostgreSQL database.
 Run the following:

 ```sh
 fly postgres create --name template-name-db